dret/lectures/nga-2017/README.md

-# NGA API Presentation 2017
+# API Strategy for Geospatial Data and Services

-Slides for the API presentation at the [National Geospatial Administration (NGA)](http://www.nga.mil/), Richmond, VA, on July 10, 2017.
+Slides for the API presentation at the [National Geospatial-Intelligence Agency (NGA)](https://www.nga.mil/), Richmond, VA, on July 10, 2017.

 ## License